wyzh98/wyzh98.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Ph.D. student at <a href='https://www.nus.edu.sg/'>National University of Singapore</a>.
+subtitle: Ph.D. candidate at <a href='https://www.nus.edu.sg/'>National University of Singapore</a>.

 profile:
   align: right